abbjetmus/3D-AR-VR-Interface-Design/Unity Editor/README.md

 * If you’re editing the user interface, you’ll want to make sure the Game view is visible.<br>

 We recommend you use the default layout while completing this course.

+## More about scenes
+Projects in Unity Editor are organized into **Scenes**.
+Scenes are containers for everything in the experience you are creating.<br><br>
+One way to think about Scenes is as discrete experiences.
+For example, each level in a game could be a separate Scene, and the game’s main menu could be another.<br><br>
+A Unity project can have one Scene or more than a hundred, depending on its scope and complexity.
+There aren’t strict rules about exactly how you should organize a Unity project into Scenes, except that a project in Unity must have at least one Scene.